porsche-design-system/porsche-design-system/packages/ui-kit-js/src/components/basic/typography/typography.code.md

 # Typography

 ## Introduction
-Text component can be categorized into 2 different use cases:
+Text component can be categorized into two different use cases:

 1. Predefined headlines with automated responsive sizing to fit into all major breakpoints
 2. Generic text sizes which are fixed and do not respond to different viewports

 ## Headlines

-### Type variants
+### Style variants
-There are multiple predefined styling variants available and additionally the correct semantic tag (h1-h6) can be set.
+There are multiple predefined styling variants available.
+Additionally the correct semantic tag (h1 - h6) can be set.

 <Playground>
-  <p-headline type="large-title" tag="h1">The quick brown fox jumps over the lazy dog</p-headline>
+  <p-headline variant="large-title" tag="h1">The quick brown fox jumps over the lazy dog</p-headline>
-  <p-headline type="headline-1" tag="h1">Lorem ipsum dolor sit amet</p-headline>
+  <p-headline variant="headline-1" tag="h1">The quick brown fox jumps over the lazy dog</p-headline>
-  <p-headline type="headline-2" tag="h2">Lorem ipsum dolor sit amet</p-headline>
+  <p-headline variant="headline-2" tag="h2">The quick brown fox jumps over the lazy dog</p-headline>
-  <p-headline type="headline-3" tag="h3">Lorem ipsum dolor sit amet</p-headline>
+  <p-headline variant="headline-3" tag="h3">The quick brown fox jumps over the lazy dog</p-headline>
-  <p-headline type="headline-4" tag="h4">Lorem ipsum dolor sit amet</p-headline>
+  <p-headline variant="headline-4" tag="h4">The quick brown fox jumps over the lazy dog</p-headline>
-  <p-headline type="headline-5" tag="h5">Lorem ipsum dolor sit amet</p-headline>
+  <p-headline variant="headline-5" tag="h5">The quick brown fox jumps over the lazy dog</p-headline>
-  <p-headline type="headline-6" tag="h6">Lorem ipsum dolor sit amet</p-headline>
+  <p-headline variant="headline-6" tag="h6">The quick brown fox jumps over the lazy dog</p-headline>
 </Playground>

 ---

 ### Color variants
 The default headline color is Porsche black.
-But also predefined or inherited colors can be set. @see properties for possible color variants.
+But also predefined or inherited colors can be set.

 <Playground>
   <p-headline color="porsche-black">Porsche Black</p-headline>